-Serum pseudocholinesterase measurement is used to monitor exposure to organophosphate insecticides, to monitor patients with liver disease, and to identify patients with low pseudocholinesterase levels due to the presence of specific genes.
+Serum pseudocholinesterase measurement monitors exposure to organophosphate insecticides, patients with liver disease, and patients with low pseudocholinesterase levels due to specific genes.

 More information

-There are two enzymes that hydrolyze acetylcholine (ACH): acetylcholinesterase or true cholinesterase, and pseudocholinesterase or serum cholinesterase.
-Acetylcholinesterase, which is found in the nerve tissue, spleen and gray matter of the brain, helps transmit nerve impulses from nerve endings to muscle fibers.
-Pseudocholinesterase, which is mainly produced in the liver, is found in small amounts in the pancreas, intestine, heart and white matter of the brain.
+Two enzymes hydrolyze acetylcholine (ACH): acetylcholinesterase or true cholinesterase and pseudocholinesterase or serum cholinesterase.
+Acetylcholinesterase, found in the brain's nerve tissue, spleen, and gray matter, helps transmit nerve impulses from nerve endings to muscle fibers.
+Pseudocholinesterase, mainly produced in the liver, is found in small amounts in the pancreas, intestine, heart, and brain's white matter.

-Two groups of chemical anticholinesterases, organophosphates and muscle relaxants, either affect or are affected by these enzymes.
-Organophosphates, which inactivate acetylcholinesterase, are found in many insecticides and in nerve gas.
+Two groups of chemical anticholinesterases, organophosphates, and muscle relaxants, either affect or are affected by these enzymes.
+Organophosphates, which inactivate acetylcholinesterase, are found in many insecticides and nerve gas.
 Muscle relaxants, such as succinylcholine, are usually destroyed by pseudocholinesterase.
-If, however, there is a lack of pseudocholinesterase, the patient may experience a prolonged period of apnea if given muscle relaxation during surgery.
+If pseudocholinesterase is absent, the patient may experience a prolonged period of apnea if muscle relaxation is given during surgery.
 Thus, patients who are to receive such drugs during surgery should be screened for cholinesterase.

 Possible Interpretations of Pathological Values

-- Decrease: Acute infections, anemia, chronic malnutrition, jaundice cirrhosis, dermatomyositis, hepatitis, failure to hydrolyse muscle relaxants during surgery, infectious mononucleosis, metastasis, infarction Medications: Atropine, Caffeine, Chloroquine hydrochloride, Codeine, Cyclophosphamide, Estrogen, Folic acid, MAO inhibitors, Morphine sulfate, Neostigmine, Oral contraceptives, Phenothiazine, Buccinosine, Physostigmine, vitamin K
+- Decrease: Acute infections, anemia, chronic malnutrition, cirrhosis with jaundice, dermatomyositis, hepatitis, inability to hydrolyze muscle relaxants during surgery, infectious mononucleosis, metastasis, myocardial infarction, organophosphate insecticide poisoning, tuberculosis, uremia.
+Medications: Atropine, caffeine, chloroquine hydrochloride, codeine, cyclophosphamide, estrogens, folic acid, MAO inhibitors, morphine sulfate, neostigmine, oral contraceptives, phenothiazines, physostigmine, iodine, pyridostigmine bromide, quinidine, quinine sulfate, succinylcholine, theophylline, vitamin K

 Important Note